-At Starehe, I successfully rose from the bottom of my class in academics to score an 'A' in the mighty KCSE exams.
+At Starehe, I successfully rose from the bottom of my class to score an 'A' in the mighty KCSE exams.
 Then after my high school years, I had an opportunity to pursue a diploma in information technology at Starehe Institute where I acquired the computer programming skills I had wished to develop when I was in my final year in high school in 2005.

 The turnout for the conference was poor.
 If my memory serves me well, I don't think there were more than twenty people present.
-After the conference speaker was through with whatever stuff he was telling us about studying in the Canadian university, I approached him for a conversation during which I presented to him a copy of my KCSE result slip.
+After the conference speaker was through with whatever stuff he was telling us, I approached him for a conversation during which I presented to him a copy of my KCSE result slip.

 And wow!
 He was so impressed with my KCSE results in which I had scored six 'A's and two 'A-'s that he took down my name, email address and perhaps a few other details I can't remember.

-Guess what!
-Several weeks later, I received an email from the Canadian university congratulating me for having been accepted into it to study engineering.
+Several weeks later, I received an email from the Canadian university, congratulating me for having been accepted into it to study engineering.

 Applying to MIT was a rigorous process.
-Imagine I had to fill out several forms, submit a high school transcript, write several essays, send three recommendation letters and sit for the SAT exams which cost me Ksh.
-14,700 because I sat for the SAT 1 twice in addition to the SAT 2.
+I had to fill out several forms, submit a high school transcript, write several essays, send three recommendation letters and sit for the SAT exams which cost me KSh 14,700 because I sat for the SAT 1 twice in addition to the SAT 2.

 I submitted all my MIT application materials by the usual January 1st deadline.
 And then, the about three-month waiting period began.